PA-dree/OPEN-SOURCE--GOALTRIBE/README.md

 on each push or pull request, improving reliability and catching issues early.
 The integration of GitHub Actions improved build quality, testing consistency, and saved development time.

+# HOW TO COMPILE
+CLONE REPS TO YOUR ANDRIOD STUDIOS
+SYNC GRADLES
+BUILD
+RUN ON EMULATOR OR
+GENERATE APK